daifengqi/daifengqi/README.md

 ### 😯 About me
 - 🔭 I’m currently working as a SDE intern in ByteDance (department of TikTok E-commerce, FE).
 - 👯 I’m looking to collaborate on some open source project.
-- 🤔 I’m looking for help with reading source code and contributing to those excellent projects.
+- 🤔 I’m looking for help with reading source code and contributing to the excellent projects.
 - 💬 Ask me about anything.
 - 📫 How to reach me: qidaifeng@bytedance.com or daifengqi@stu.pku.edu.cn